Policies for the Protection of Children, Youth and Vulnerable Adults

 While implementation may at first feel complicated and onerous, by our Baptismal Covenant we are called to strive for justice and peace.
 In this case that means to strive to improve our protection of the vulnerable from “good” to better – even to best practices.
 Please bear in mind, no one is alone in this, support can be found at Diocesan house as we navigate these new and updated policies.

 On this page you will find the Model Policies that were reviewed, adapted for use in our diocese, and approved by Executive Council.
 Information about how to implement these in your parish and the new policies and procedures on background checks were mailed and emailed to parishes and diocesan organizations in late October 2021.
-Information about the changes to Safeguarding God's Children training will be announced in 2022.

 Video from the Safe Church Office of The Episcopal Church